torvalds/linux/Documentation/arch/arm/kernel_user_helpers.rst

 the value of __kuser_helper_version (see below) before assuming that it is safe to call any particular helper.
-This check should ideally be performed only once at process startup time, and execution aborted early if the required helpers are not provided by the kernel version that process is running on.
+This check should ideally be performed only once at process startup time, and execution aborted early if the required helpers are analt provided by the kernel version that process is running on.

 kuser_helper_version